Cataracts can dim and darken your vision, making it difficult to drive and perform other daily tasks.

 We Use Advanced Technology at Every Stage of Surgery

-At Arizona Eye Institute & Cosmetic Laser Center, we use a variety of state-of-the-art tools to provide more precise and comfortable cataract surgery.
+At Arizona Eye Institute & Cosmetic Laser Center, we offer a variety of state-of-the-art tools to provide more precise and comfortable cataract surgery.
 Our surgeons use the LenSx® Laser, a system which combines lasers and computer imaging for greater safety and more predictable results.
 We can also use the Ora® System to fine-tune the power, placement, and alignment of your IOL for improved vision correction.

 What to Expect during Surgery